selco13/HLNOS9/README.md

 this all wrong.
 I took a week away from the project, and started doing every tutorial I could find dealing with complex state and event reducers in React.

-After my break and fresh insight, I rewrote the PlatinumDesktop component to use a shared context and an event reducer.
+After my break and fresh insight, I rewrote the ClassicyDesktop component to use a shared context and an event reducer.
 I then did the same thing to the ClassicyWindow component.
 I typed up a list of events I would need to react to.

 | EventName                     | Description                                                                                                                                                                                                                                          |